Altitude sickness

 What is the treatment for AMS?

-However, if your symptoms are severe, they do not improve after 24 hours, or they are getting worse, you need to move down (descend) to a lower altitude.
-You also need to descend urgently if you develop any symptoms or signs of HACE or HAPE (see below).
+Descend to a lower altitude.
+If symptoms are severe, do not improve after 24 hours, or are getting worse, it is essential to descend to a lower altitude.
+Urgent descent is also needed if any of the symptoms or signs of HACE or HAPE (see below) develop.

+Dexamethasone.
 There is also evidence that dexamethasone can be used to prevent AMS.
 However, this is not recommended for routine use in travellers to high altitudes.
-Other options are being studied - for example, ibuprofen.
-However, there is not yet any evidence that it is as effective as acetazolamide.
-Until further studies are done, it is best not to take this to prevent AMS.

 HACE usually develops in someone who already has AMS.
 The swelling of the brain that has led to AMS gets worse and starts to interfere with the function of the brain.
-So, HACE is really a severe form of AMS.
+HACE is effectively a severe form of AMS.

 Symptoms of HACE include: